StrangeBeeCorp/docs/README.md

 ### Option 2: Use a Docker container

-If you prefer not to install Python and dependencies locally, you can use Docker to run the MkDocs server in an isolated environment.
+This method uses Docker to run the MkDocs server in an isolated container.
+All dependencies, including Python, are installed inside the container.

 ##### 1. Build the Docker image

+The Docker image bundles Python, MkDocs, and all necessary dependencies.

 ```bash
 docker build . -t docs